Azure-Samples/storage-blobs-node-quickstart/README.md

 - **Uses async/await**: The [Azure Storage SDK API](https://github.com/Azure/azure-storage-node) is still callback-based, but the approach in this sample modernizes the syntax.
 API calls are wrapped in `Promises` and are executed in the context of an `async/await` operation.

-- **Command-based interaction**: By passing a command to the `--command` parameter, you are able to explicitly tell the script which operation to execute (ex: upload, download, list, etc.)

 - **Uses environment variables**: This sample accesses the connection string from an environment variable.
 The use of environment variables is representative of how you would access sensitive information in production.

 To run this sample, you need an [Azure account](https://azure.microsoft.com/free/), a [blob storage account](https://docs.microsoft.com/azure/storage/common/storage-create-storage-account), and the associated blob storage connection string.